start621/practical-microservices-code/chapters/Intro.md

 > Microservices are not a free lunch.
 You trade code complexity for operational complexity.

+Success in building a microservice architecture depends on getting many elements right.
+These include continuous integration, testing, logging, request tracing, messaging, service registration and discovery, monitoring and much more.
+This book aims to walk you through how to build a microservice architecure from a practical, real world lens.

+We will focus heavily on providing working code examples and projects in multiple languages to get a deeper overview of the tools and processes needed for a successful microservice based system.

 ## The monolith

 ## Benefits of Microservices